sumedhan/bar-chart-project/readme.md

   barspacing - Spacing between bars in pixel, should be written as "50px" barcolour - Bar colours, array of strings.
 Single bar chart will have a single colour and stacked bar chart will have a colour for each stack.

   legend - Legend for each stack in a stacked bar chart.
-Can be left blank for single bar chart
+Can be left blank for single bar chart.

   xdataposition - All data values are displayed inside the bar.
 It can be positioned either at the bottom, center or the top. xdatacolour- Colour for the x data display